THE CROW: CITY OF ANGELS

 Unfortunately, after setting up such an incredibly atmospheric look, former music video director Tim Pope (known in particular for directing most of the music clips for The Cure) does absolutely nothing with it The Crow: City of Angels is all striking poses and Goth ambience.
 However, when it comes to the action, the film is utterly flat.
 The set-pieces around the killing of the hoods lack any of the fired-up, glistening urgency that the first film had.
 There are even moments the flashbacks with Vincent Perez and son where, for a film that supposedly hangs on a driving mood of dark nihilism, it unforgivably descends to the banally sentimental.
 The only point where the film does momentarily rise above the banal is the death of Iggy Pop where Vincent Perez places a coin in his mouth to pay the Boatman and pushes him gently into the river as people on the banks throw flowers that fall surrounding him in the shape of a crow.

 Tim Pope has yet to make another film.
 He was involved with The Last King of Scotland (2006) but ended up quitting over creative differences.
-Screenwriter David S. Goyer went onto make a name as both screenwriter and occasional director with a number of other high-profile comic-book adaptations including Blade (1998) and sequels, Dark City (1998), Batman Begins (2005) and The Dark Knight (2008) and Man of Steel (2013).
+Screenwriter David S. Goyer went onto make a name as both screenwriter and occasional director with a number of other high-profile comic-book adaptations including Blade (1998) and sequels, Dark City (1998), Batman Begins (2005), The Dark Knight (2008) and Man of Steel (2013).

 The Crow: City of Angels was followed by two further sequels:- The Crow: Salvation (2000) and The Crow: Wicked Prayer (2005) and a tv series The Crow: Stairway to Heaven (1998).
 A remake of the original has been announced for the 2010s.